 Once inside the Basilica, visitors must maintain a social distance of 6 feet from others, visit designated areas only, abide by all signage, and follow the direction of Basilica personnel for the health, safety and welfare of all.

 The Basilica’s Mass schedule has been adjusted to allow ample time for sanitizing the Great Upper Church between Masses.
-Daily Mass (Monday through Saturday) will be celebrated at 8 am and 12:10 pm.
-Sunday Mass will be celebrated at 9 am, 12 noon, 2:30 pm (en español), and 4:30 pm.
+Daily Mass (Monday through Saturday) will be celebrated at 8 am and 12:10 pm in the Great Upper Church, with a Vigil Mass on Saturday at 4:30 pm in the Great Upper Church.
+Sunday Mass will be celebrated at 9 am in the Great Upper Church, 12 noon, 2:30 pm (en español), and 4:30 pm in the Great Upper Church.

 Face coverings must be worn at all times, except for the reception of Holy Communion.